Destruction of Psara: Background

 By the beginning of the 19th century, Psara had the third largest trade fleet in Greece after Hydra and Spetses, numbering some 45 ships.

 In March 1821, the Greek population revolted against the Ottoman Empire.
 The inhabitants of Psara joined the struggle on 10 April 1821.
 Future Prime Minister Konstantinos Kanaris, Dimitrios Papanikolis, Pipinos and Nikolis Apostolis distinguished themselves as naval leaders, using fire ships to combat the more powerful Ottoman Navy.

 In April 1822, Turkish forces under the command of Nasuhzade Ali Pasha, Kapudan Pasha of the Ottoman fleet massacred the inhabitants of Chios.
-30,000 Greeks were killed and 50,000 were sold as slaves in Izmir and Istanbul.
+30,000 Greeks were killed and 50,000 were sold as slaves in Smyrna and Constantinople.
 Psara's native population of 7,500 people was augmented by 23,000 Greek refugees from Chios, but also from Thessaly, Macedonia, Moschonisia and Kydonies.

 On the night of 6–7 June 1822, the Greeks responded by destroying the flagship of Nasuhzade Ali Pasha in revenge for the Chios massacre, killing 2,300 Turks, as well as the Kapudan Pasha himself.